-- 7. In 2016, the Sixty-sixth Regional Committee for Africa endorsed the implementation framework (AFR/RC66/19) for the Global strategy on ageing and health (WHA69.3)6.
-A progress report was submitted to the Seventieth Regional Committee (AFR/RC70/INF.DOC/1) showing among key achievements by December 2019 that about 85% of Member States had received orientation in integrated care for older persons (ICOPE); 57% had put in place a mechanism or developed a national strategy on healthy ageing; 40% had national focal points; 40% had established or designated multidisciplinary coordination committees; 23% had established or were putting in place long-term care policies; while 11% had started on the processes to create age-friendly environments.7 The report also noted that over the previous three years, civil society and community-based organizations had emerged, and initiatives developed targeting and/or focusing on older people in many countries in Africa. - 8.
-In 2020, for the first time in history, people aged 60 years and over outnumbered children aged under 5 years globally.
+7. In 2016, the Sixty-sixth Regional Committee for Africa endorsed the implementation framework (AFR/RC66/19) for the Global strategy on ageing and health (WHA69.3).
+A progress report was submitted to the Seventieth Regional Committee (AFR/RC70/INF.DOC/1) showing among key achievements by December 2019 that about 85% of Member States had received orientation in integrated care for older persons (ICOPE); 57% had put in place a mechanism or developed a national strategy on healthy ageing; 40% had national focal points; 40% had established or designated multidisciplinary coordination committees; 23% had established or were putting in place long-term care policies; while 11% had started on the processes to create age-friendly environments.
+The report also noted that over the previous three years, civil society and community-based organizations had emerged, and initiatives developed targeting and/or focusing on older people in many countries in Africa.

+8. In 2020, for the first time in history, people aged 60 years and over outnumbered children aged under 5 years globally.
 By 2050, one in five people will be 60 years of age or older, there will be more than twice as many people aged 60 years and over as children under 5 years of age, and people aged 60 years and over will outnumber adolescents and young people aged 15-24 years.
 The number of older people is growing fastest in Africa, followed by Latin America, the Caribbean and Asia.
 Projections indicate that nearly 80% of the world's older population will live in less developed countries by 2050.
 There are around 54 million people aged 60 years and over in sub-Saharan Africa, representing 5% of older adults worldwide.
-This figure is projected to reach 67 million by 2025 and an unprecedented 163 million by 2050. - 9.
-The COVID-19 pandemic has disproportionately affected older people across the world and compromised the delivery of essential health services.
-By October 2020 in the WHO African Region, more than 17 000 people aged over 55 years had lost their lives to COVID-19, accounting for over 50% of COVID-19-related deaths in the Region11.
+This figure is projected to reach 67 million by 2025 and an unprecedented 163 million by 2050.

+9. The COVID-19 pandemic has disproportionately affected older people across the world and compromised the delivery of essential health services.
+By October 2020 in the WHO African Region, more than 17 000 people aged over 55 years had lost their lives to COVID-19, accounting for over 50% of COVID-19-related deaths in the Region.
 Furthermore, the COVID-19 case fatality rate is over 5.8% in older people compared to 0.7% in people aged under 60 years.
-Unfortunately, the response provided by countries has not been specific to older people in the African Region. - 10.
-The Baseline report on the Decade12 of Healthy Ageing 2021-2030 launched by WHO in October 2020, aimed to identify existing data mapped to different aspects of healthy ageing functional ability, intrinsic capacity, environments and determine comparability across the widest number of countries.
-The report indicated that as of July 2020, three quarters of the world's countries had limited or no comparable data on healthy ageing or on older age groups, and this situation contributes to the non-visibility and exclusion of older people. - 11.
-Furthermore, only 42 countries globally have data on either functional ability or intrinsic capacity, while environments, the third component of healthy ageing, were not assessed because of the limited number of nationally representative studies with comparative data.
-The report estimated that 14% of older people were unable to meet some of their basic needs, including in sub-Saharan African countries such as Ghana and South Africa that provided data.
+Unfortunately, the response provided by countries has not been specific to older people in the African Region.

+10. The Baseline report on the Decade of Healthy Ageing 2021-2030 launched by WHO in October 2020, aimed to identify existing data mapped to different aspects of healthy ageing - functional ability, intrinsic capacity, environments - and determine comparability across the widest number of countries.
+The report indicated that as of July 2020, three quarters of the world's countries had limited or no comparable data on healthy ageing or on older age groups, and this situation contributes to the non-visibility and exclusion of older people.

+11. Furthermore, only 42 countries globally have data on either functional ability or intrinsic capacity, while environments, the third component of healthy ageing, were not assessed because of the limited number of nationally representative studies with comparative data.
+The report

+- WHO, The Decade Baseline Report, Geneva, 2020 (accessed 13 April 2021) - WHO, The Decade Baseline Report, Geneva, 2020 (accessed 13 April 2021) - WHO, The Decade Baseline Report, Geneva, 2020 (accessed 13 April 2021)

-WHO, Global strategy and action plan on ageing and healthy, Geneva, 2017.
+&lt;sup>6 WHO, Global strategy and action plan on ageing and healthy, Geneva, 2017.